European shares gain on progress in Italy, Greece

 "In the background, supportive U.S. economic data and a broader conclusion that the third quarter corporate results season was by no means a disaster also appears to be playing its part.

-At 0818 GMT (3:18 a.m.
-ET), the FTSEurofirst 300 .FTEU3 index of top European shares was up 0.5 percent at 968.08 points after falling in the previous two sessions.
-Banks featured among the top gainers, with the sector index .SX7P up 1.1 percent.
+At 0818 GMT, the FTSEurofirst 300 index of top European shares was up 0.5 percent at 968.08 points after falling in the previous two sessions.
+Banks featured among the top gainers, with the sector index up 1.1 percent.

 (Reporting by Atul Prakash)